mickeybeurskens/mickeybeurskens.github.io/blog_store/posts/philosophy/the_value_of_the_truth.md

-If I had to choose the single most impactful, vivid lesson that my mother has ever taught me, I am transported back in time to where my conscious experience was still a blur.
-I am not sure where it was, or what prompted the situation, but I can still hear the warmth in her voice as she told me: “Mickey, always try and speak the truth”.
-How fortunate that the value of speaking honestly had been gifted to me far before I could grasp its importance.
+My mother always told me that I should never lie.
+Although that turned out to be a pain, I think she was right.

 To become truthful, one needs to have a will to confront those things that one least wishes to see or hear.
-This is straightforward enough to understand: People have likely confronted most things they *want* to be true early in their lives.
+This is straightforward enough to understand: I think most people confront most things they *want* to be true easily.
 Acceptance happens without much awareness or resistance.
 Truths that remain are either hard to encounter or challenging to bare.

 At some point I realized that the truth could be bitter.
 Later I saw truth could be tragic.
 I eventually had to accept that truth could be cruel.
 Observing truths is often burden enough, let alone thinking through the consequences and encountering the demons that lay behind it.
 It is here that comfortable lies beckons.
 It is here that thinking stops and eyes remain shut.